ORBIT: On-policy Exploration-Exploitation for Controllable Multi-Budget Reasoning: Experiments

-As shown in Table~\ref{tab:ds_adaptive}, ORBIT generally achieves competitive trade-offs, often attaining higher accuracy for a fixed reasoning budget or requiring fewer reasoning tokens for a fixed accuracy level.
-Notably, these results are obtained with a simple truncation-based reward combined with our scheduling and fusion strategy, highlighting the effectiveness and simplicity of ORBIT.
+As shown in Table~\ref{tab:ds_adaptive}, ORBIT consistently establishes a superior accuracy–length Pareto frontier, reaching higher accuracy under the same reasoning budget or matching baseline accuracy with fewer tokens.
+Notably, these results are obtained with a minimalist truncation-based reward combined with our scheduling and fusion strategy, highlighting the effectiveness and simplicity of ORBIT.